ohioh/ohioh.de/PWA/EventListener&Lifecycle.md

 ## -- Event: Preisntall
 ## -- Event: beforeinstallpropmt
 ## -- Event: Install
+addEventListener('install' ...);
+Here the listener fires the event object that install  the local environment and gives the servicework after the install is done a place  to stay.

 ## -- Event: Activate
+Activate  is a powerfull tool to clean up and activate the previos serviceworker Version.
+The Activation  is the different between Browser experiance and the APP.
+This switch  browser usage to APP activate.

+[Coders] ofcourse you can handle this with versioning of the file like $ var sw-version = "0.1";
+or later with workbox.

 ## -- Event: Fetch
+addEventListener('fetch' .... );
+This the Fetch Event Listener will return a event objekt.
+Here the decission between taking data from Networt or cache is done.
+This Event will fire for each request the User is doing.
+Now the following code will grab it. event.resondWith(fetch(event.request));
+This request or Event will take the data from the browser.

 ## -- Event: Sync

 ## -- Event: PeriodicSync

 ( https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerRegistration/periodicSync )